daudix/daudix/README.md

 > [!IMPORTANT]\
 > All my personal repositories has been moved to [Codeberg](https://codeberg.org/daudix-UFO), all future work will continue there.
 I will continue using GitHub, but not for personal projects

-<p align="center"> Hello there stranger! welcome to my github profile, I still need to find time to write something here :3</p>
+<p align="center"> Hello there stranger! welcome to my GitHub profile, I still need to find time to write something here :3</p>

 <p align="center">
   <a href="https://liberapay.com/Daudix_UFO">